How to Apply for a Small Grant

 Letter of Intent

 Before we will consider a grant proposal for funding, we need to receive a one-page "letter of intent" which describes the project that you will be proposing.
-It need not be in great detail, but it should indicate the "innovative" nature of your work.
+It need not be in great detail, but it should indicate the "innovative" nature of your work, that is, new approaches to prevention or treatment in your community.
 (Please see the definition of "innovative" below.)
-Please send it by e-mail, FAX or regular mail before the specified deadline for the letter of intent in the information below.
+Please send it by e-mail or regular mail (email preferred) before the specified deadline for the letter of intent in the information below.
 We will let you know when we have received your letter; if you don't hear from us, please send a query.
 After reviewing it, we will notify you as to whether we will accept a full proposal.
 Please do not send a proposal until we ask you to do so.
 We will not consider proposals unless they have been requested.
 The information for making the full proposal is given below.

 New biomedical and social technologies have led to the development or successful application of products and approaches that can be used globally.
 These products and innovative approaches have brought dramatic improvements in infant and child health over the past 50 years.
 For example, research studies led to the development of oral rehydration therapy (ORT) for diarrhea in the 1960's in Bangladesh and India.
 This therapy has saved millions of lives in the developing world every year and more recent studies have demonstrated that ORT can be effectively applied in any country in the world, including the U.S. The Child Health Foundation has supported innovative approaches to adapting ORT to the health care and social situations in the U.S. and abroad.
 Small innovative projects can make a major impact on child health in diverse settings, and show concerned health workers, community organizations and/or government policy-makers that answers to some persistent health problems are available.